BusraFatma/Data-Analysis-Project/README.md

 - PLC: To control the production line and sensors (including cameras).
 - Optical Cameras: To take images of products or the production process.
-- Python and OpenCV: To process and analyse images.
+- Python and OpenCV: To process and analyse images

 *System Components and Functions:*